Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 The second strategy for growing your Instagram is to create meaningful connections with your followers.

 This strategy is very important and I believe it will be one of the most important strategies going forward!

-This tip has been said before, but it’s super important and is going to play a huge role in gaining engaged followers in 2019.
+This tip has been said before, but it’s super important and is going to play a huge role in gaining engaged followers.

 You should be leaving meaningful comments on photos of those who don’t follow you, as well as those who do.